A guide to equity release – by Daniel Mayman

 These schemes have been aggressively marketed and you may have to leave your home after the end of the fixed term of your tenancy agreement, which could only last for five years.
 You will invariably have to pay a much higher rent than with a home reversion scheme.
 Consider these schemes only as a last resort and ensure you deal with a Financial Conduct Authority (FCA) regulated firm.

 The options available for equity release are many and varied.
-You need to be made fully aware of all of the costs involved and the implications to you and your family if and when your circumstances change in the future.
+There are many benefits to equity release, plus a few considerations You need to be made fully aware of all of the costs involved and the implications to you and your family if and when your circumstances change in the future.

 Independent Financial Consultant